Harpalus affinis: Distribution

 Harpalus affinis is present in the Palearctic realm, from Europe to Siberia.
 It was introduced in North America and is now present in several Canadian provinces, from British Columbia to the Maritimes.
 It became established in New Zealand in the mid to late 1970s.

+Larva

+The newly hatched larvae are termite-formed.
+The process of hatching is happening in mid-May.
+When hatched, the larvae measure 4mm in length and have orange and small head.
+The abdomen is dark grey at the end, and bigger.